greim/hoxy/readme.markdown

 Overview
 ========

 Hoxy is a web hacking proxy for [node.js](http://nodejs.org/), intended for use by web developers.
-One way to think of it is as a [Greasemonkey](https://addons.mozilla.org/en-US/firefox/addon/748/) for HTTP, however hoxy operates as a standalone proxy server, not as an add-on for any specific browser.
+Think of it is as a [Firebug](http://getfirebug.com/), or perhaps a [Greasemonkey](http://www.greasespot.net/), for the HTTP transport layer.
+Hoxy however operates as a standalone proxy server, not as an add-on for any specific browser.

 Getting Started
 ---------------